 The Christine Ladley Fund

-Christine’s life followed a similar pattern to many members of the WFGA, in that she became interested in gardening following marriage.
-Throughout her varied career she had two principal leisure interests: the theatre and gardening.
+Throughout her varied career, Christine had two principal leisure interests: the theatre and gardening.
 She acted in numerous plays and developed directing skills, tackling controversial productions whilst at the Open University.

 Gardening was an enduring interest, starting with a vegetable patch, then the re-modelling of the garden at her last home.
 Grasses were a particular favourite and she grew annuals and salad vegetables in a greenhouse.
 She improved her skills and knowledge and looked forward to gardening becoming her principal retirement recreation.
 Sadly that was not to be and Christine died in December 2006 at the age of 60.

-Had she known about the WFGA earlier in her life, she might well have been a candidate to participate in the WRAG Scheme, the support of which she would most surely have endorsed.
+Had she known about Working for Gardeners earlier in her life, she might well have been a candidate to participate in the Work and Retrain as a Gardener (WRAG) Scheme, the support of which Lars feels she would most surely have endorsed.

 The Spinks Charity